jackvreeken/rtc-tools/doc/examples/optimization/channel_wave_damping.rst

 making decisions that are optimal for the whole network and for all future timesteps within the model time horizon.
 This is in contrast to local control algorithms such as PID controllers, where the control decision must be made on past states and local information alone.
-Futhermore, unlike a PID-style controller, RTC-Tools does not have gain parameters that need to be tuned.
+Furthermore, unlike a PID-style controller, RTC-Tools does not have gain parameters that need to be tuned.

 This example models a cascading channel system, and compares a local control